By: Team T09-1 Since: Feb 2019 Licence: MIT

 requirement_move name/Computing Breadth code/IS4231

-to the degree requirement category `Computing Breadth.
+Moves the module codeIS4231to the degree requirement category `Computing Breadth.

 The two images below this command describes what you should see when you execute the above command